reactjs/react.dev/src/content/reference/react/startTransition.md

 <Note>

 `startTransition` is very similar to [`useTransition`](/reference/react/useTransition), except that it does not provide the `isPending` flag to track whether a Transition is ongoing.
 You can call `startTransition` when `useTransition` is not available.
-For example, `startTransition` works outside components, such as from a data library.
+For example, `startTransition` works outside Components, such as from a data library.

 [Learn about Transitions and see examples on the `useTransition` page.](/reference/react/useTransition)